-When you reach State Pension age (SPA), the Department for Work and Pensions (DWP) will send you a statement showing your weekly GMP and the name of the pension scheme providing your GMP.
+When you reach SPA, the Department for Work and Pensions (DWP) will send you a statement showing your weekly GMP and the name of the pension scheme providing your GMP.
 At age 65 (for men) or 60 (for women), if your GMP is greater than your annual pension (for pre 6 April 1997 service) the RMSPS will pay your GMP.
-Your GMP also affects how your RMSPS pension increases when you reach age 60 (for women) or 65 (for men).

-These conditions may also apply:
+However, the following conditions may apply: